entkit/entkit/readme.md

     ![custom-list-field.png](docs%2Fimages%2Fcustom-list-field.png)

 ## Example
-For more information please check example folder.
+Check out the documentation for more information and examples.

 Both frameworks (Ent and Refine) are configured as described in documentation.